abodesy14/stRokes_gained/README.md

 https://github.com/user-attachments/assets/4583ee50-6086-4e7c-ba9e-72202a37954a
 <br>

-The app defaults to loading in 36 shots - use the "Add Shots" button to add additional shots as needed.
+The app defaults to loading in 36 shots.
+Use the "Add Shots" button to add additional shots as needed.
 Your results can be exported to csv with the "Download" button.
 Keep in mind that refreshing the page will likely cause you to lose anything you've logged. <br><br>

 ## Future Roadmap
 - Allow for user csv upload